Koenvh1/ets2-local-radio/README.md

 2. Extract it wherever you like
 3. Execute ETS2 Local Radio server.exe
 4. Click the "Install plugin for Euro Truck Simulator/American Truck Simulator" button.
-5. Open ATS/ETS2 Local Radio (or go to [http://localhost:8330](http://localhost:8330)) and have fun.
+5. Click Open ATS/ETS2 Local Radio and have fun.

+Please make sure that the keys and buttons you assign in ETS2 Local Radio are not assigned in game.
 Additionally, you may want to look at the `web/config.js` file and set some additional settings to make the make your experience even better.
-Please make sure that the keys and buttons you assign in ETS2 Local Radio are not assigned in game as well.

 Make a station favourite to always switch to that station when entering the country it's located in.